Resources

 Survivors of the Shoah Visual History Foundation (created by Steven Spielberg)

-1877 Francophone testimonies from 1993 to the present.
+1877 French-speaking testimonies from 1993 to the present day.

-To obtain a copy of a testimonial by the Spielberg Foundation: Click on this link then on “Obtain copies of testimonies for interviewée & family”.
+To obtain a copy of a testimonial made by the Spielberg Foundation: Click on this link then on "Obtain copies of testimonies for interviewée & family".

-Words of Stars
+Words of stars

 28 testimonies of hidden children made by Thomas Gilou in July-August 2002.